SauzeauYannis/SauzeauYannis/README.md

 <h1 align="center">Hi 👋, I'm Yannis Sauzeau</h1>
 <h3 align="center">A Student in Computer Science MSc at University of Poitiers</h3>

-- 🌱 I’m currently doing an internship at **PRIP Laboratory at Vienna University of Technology**
+- 🌱 I’m currently doing my last year of MSc in a work-study program that I am doing in the company **Serli** as a design engineer

 - 💬 Ask me about **Mobile App Development**